Osas-Solo/niyo-task-manager/README.md

 - `endTime` (text, required): Task's end time

-- `isCompleted` (boolean, required): Task's completion status indicated with true or false (for the purpose of testing on Postman), 1 and 0 can be used as its value
+- `isCompleted` (boolean, required): Task's completion status indicated with true or false (for the purpose of testing on Postman, 1 and 0 can be used as its value)

 #### Response